 - Enchilada Sauce - this recipe calls for green enchilada sauce, but you could easily substitute red if you prefer.

 - Chicken - a great way to make this recipe even more simple is to use rotisserie chicken.
 This recipe is also perfect for leftovers, or to use with slow cooker shredded chicken.
-Some chicken recipes that would work great include Copycat Chipotle Chicken, Southwest Grilled Chicken Breast or Easy Crockpot Creamy Salsa Verde Chicken.
+Some chicken recipes that would work great include Copycat Chipotle Chicken, Southwest Chicken Breast, Salsa Verde Chicken, or our Green Chicken Enchilada Soup Recipe, so good!

 - Cream Cheese - you want this to be room temperature so it is easy to mix with the other ingredients.